staticbuild/staticbuild/readme.md

     - File/path renaming.
   - Default filters and functions for template environment.
 - Create interactive setup.
-  - Change [Getting Started](#Getting-Started) section to recommend a global install and then the setup command.
+  - Change [Getting Started](#getting-Started) section to recommend a global install and then the setup command.
+The setup command should also install staticbuild locally, similar to the way gulp works.

 ## Getting Started